My Mom’s Legacy (Diana Greguska)

 It Is Hard To Believe!

 It has been over two years now since mom died.
 I often think of her since she had significantly impacted my childhood and adult life.
 Mom lived a good life, and I am thankful I could keep her home and not put her into a nursing home.

 We Had To Work Out Some Details

-Others were interested in putting her in a home, but since I loved my mom as I did, and she was always good to me while I was growing up, granting her wish was not something I had to do much thinking about at all.
+Others were interested in putting her in a home, but since I loved my mom as I did, she was always good to me while growing up.
+Granting her wish was not something I had to do much thinking about.